cosmo3769/mern-skeleton-backend/mern_skeleton_backend.md

 }
 ```

-To serve this template at the root URL **/**, updare the **express.js** file to import this template and send it in the response to a GET request for the "/" route.
+To serve this template at the root URL **/**, update the **express.js** file to import this template and send it in the response to a GET request for the "/" route.

 Incoming request - **GET** request for root URL **/**